dbelyaev/action-checkstyle/README.md

 * ### `checkstyle_version`

   Checkstyle version to be used during analysis.
-  For a list of available version numbers, go to the[Checkstyle release page](https://github.com/checkstyle/checkstyle/releases/).
+  For a list of available version numbers, go to the [Checkstyle release page](https://github.com/checkstyle/checkstyle/releases/).

   **IMPORTANT NOTE**
   This field will always try to follow Checkstyle releases as closely as possible and will use the latest available version by default.

   If the default preference is not suitable for your project, please pin the needed version using this property.

   **`Default:`** `10.12.1`

 * ### `workdir`

-  Working directory relative to the root directory.
+  The working directory relative to the root directory.

   **`Default:`** `.`

 * ### `level`

-  Report level for reviewdog.
+  Report level for the reviewdog command.

   **`Values:`** `[info, warning, error]`